Sage Northcutt Shares Update On His Recovery

 Sage Northcutt is still recovering from the damage that he suffered in his latest fight.

-Alexandre destroyed Northcutt in just 29 seconds with a first-round KO win after face planting him.
-Obviously, the promotional debut under the ONE Championship banner for former UFC star.
+Alexandre destroyed Northcutt in just 29 seconds with a first-round KO win that face-planted him.
+Obviously, the promotional debut under the ONE Championship banner for the former UFC star didn’t go according to plan.

 As a result, he had to undergo a nine-hour surgery in Singapore to repair eight facial fractures.
 On Wednesday, the prospect took to his official Instagram account where he shared an update on his recovery.